GeoscienceAustralia/vaws/docs/source/glossary.rst

         A damage model, or curve, which describes the average severity of physical economic loss to a group of buildings of a particular type in terms of a damage index with increasing natural hazard exposure.

     zone
-        an area where wind pressure acts. zone is linked with connection with influence coefficient so the wind pressure is transformed to wind load to connection.
+        an area of building enveloped on which wind pressure acts.
+Zone is linked with connection with influence coefficient so the wind pressure is transformed to wind load on a connection.

 .. |Cpe| replace:: :math:`C_{pe}`